IRS Form 8379 Instructions

 Enter the total deduction amount in column (a).
 You’ll find this in Line 12(c) of your 1040.

-If you itemized deductions: You’ll need to allocate each deduction (such as medical expenses) to the spouse entitled to that deduction.
+If you itemized tax deductions on Schedule A, you’ll need to allocate each deduction (such as medical expenses) to the spouse entitled to that deduction.

 Line 16: Nonrefundable credits